When we think of meat chicken breeds, we often have a picture-perfect, fat, heavy-breasted, white bird in our minds.

-In this article, you’ll soon discover that there’s a lot more to consider (and chose from) when looking for the right meat chicken to raise for you and your family.
+In this article, you’ll soon discover that there’s a lot more to consider (and choose from) when looking for the right meat chicken to raise for you and your family.

-What To Consider When Selecting a Meat Chicken
+Best Meat Chicken Breeds: What To Consider When Selecting

 If you’re looking for that picture-perfect chicken, the one you’ve probably seen in the grocery store or on TV, then your best bet is the Cornish Cross.